-These matters were perhaps more easily discussed historically when the two disciplines—science and spirituality—were discussed together.
-Plotinus, the Neo-Platonic philosopher of the middle ages, who inspired many of the humanists and much of Christian philosophy during the Renaissance spoke of beauty in Ennead 1.6:
+These matters were perhaps more easily discussed historically when the two disciplines—science and spirituality—were examined together.
+Plotinus, the Neo-Platonic philosopher of the middle ages, who inspired many of the humanists and much of Christian philosophy during the Renaissance, spoke of beauty in Ennead 1.6:

 Our interpretation is that the soul—by the very truth of its nature, by its affiliation to the noblest Existents in the hierarchy of Being—when it sees anything of that kin, or any trace of that kinship, thrills with an immediate delight, takes its own to itself, and thus stirs anew to the sense of its nature and of all its affinity.